-Shortstop Danny Santana has played in the Minnesota Twins system since 2008 and made his major league debut with the Twins in 2014.
+Shortstop Danny Santana began playing in the Minnesota Twins system in 2008 and made his major league debut with the Twins in 2014.

 Santana was signed by Twins scout Fred Guerrero in December 2007.
 He began his career with the DSL Twins, hitting .274/.343/.426 with 6 doubles, 10 triples and 15 stolen bases in 19 tries over 51 games; he fielded .920 at shortstop.
 He tied Alexander Mejia for the Dominican Summer League lead in triples.
 In 2009, he hit .265/.302/.418 with 12 stolen bases (caught once) and only eight walks in 44 games (170 at-bats).
 He fielded only .918 at short.
 Low walk totals would become the norm for Santana.
 He tied for third in the Gulf Coast League with five triples.

 He hit .252/.287/.370 with 15 stolen bases (in 23 tries), 10 walks and 70 strikeouts in 70 games split between the Elizabethton Twins (.264/.285/.421 in 30 G) and Beloit Snappers (.238/.289/.315 in 40 G) in 2010, fielding .890 at SS overall.
 In 2011, he hit .247/.298/.373 with 55 runs, 24 stolen bases, 15 times caught stealing, 25 walks and 98 strikeouts in 104 games for Beloit.
 He fielded .924 at SS and also saw regular action at 2B and CF. His 28 errors led Twins farmhands.
 He tied Brian Dozier for first in the Twins chain in swipes but also led in times caught.
 He tied Ender Inciarte for third in the Midwest League in times gunned down stealing despite not making the top 10 in successes.